AURAK-Coding-Club/Club-Credentials/README.md

 ![Welcome Header](assets/welcome-header.gif)

-This is AURAK's Coding Club official verification system for certificates! <br> This guide will help you verify your hard-earned achievements.

-### Method 1: QR Code Scan (Recommended)

-1. **Locate the QR Code** on your certificate
-2. **Scan it with your phone's camera** app
-3. **Tap the notification/link** that appears
-4. **You'll see a verification page** confirming your achievement!

-### Method 2: Manual Verification

-If you can't scan the QR code:

-1. Visit our verification portal: `undetermined`
-2. Enter your **Certificate ID** (found on your certificate)
-3. Click "Verify" to see your achievement details
+This is AURAK's Coding Club official verification system for certificates!
+Whether you've achieved recognition through our Tech Titans Leaderboard, contributed as a tutor, or participated in our coding competitions, your accomplishment is now permanently recorded with cryptographic security.
+Each certificate is digitally signed using advanced RSA encryption to ensure authenticity and prevent tampering.
+This system allows you to proudly share your verified achievements anywhere, knowing that anyone can independently confirm their legitimacy through our transparent verification process.

 ### Certificates Tier System
 | **Titan Tier** | **Trophy Tier** | **Tutor Tier** | **Taskforce Tier** |